HackerCorpLabs/nd100x/docs/cpu_documentation.md

 #### 📝 Description

-Divide floating point accumulator The contents of the floating point accumulator (A and D registers) are divided by the contents of two sequential memory locations, pointed to by the effective address.
+Divide floating point accumulator

+The contents of the floating point accumulator (A and D registers) are divided by the contents of two sequential memory locations, pointed to by the effective address.

-The result is held in the accumulator
+#### 📚 Detailed Information

+Flags affected:
+- Division by zero sets the error flag (2).
+- This can be detected by the BSKP instruction

 #### 📋 Format